 Organic foods are generally grown without pesticides, artificial fertilizers, irradiation or biotechnology.
-Animals on organic farms are fed organic foods, are not confined all the time and are not given hormones or synthetic growth hormones.
+Animals on organic farms are fed organic foods, are not confined and are not given hormones or synthetic growth hormones.
 These foods must adhere to the USDA standards set for organic foods.

 Buying organic is healthier for our bodies and for our environment.
-Organic foods have more nutrients for our bodies.
+Organic foods have more nutrients.
 Although lately this has been challenged.
 Foods that are organic may contain similar vitamins to non organic foods however the conventional foods still have the extra pesticides.
 Some studies have linked pesticides to headaches, cancer and birth defects.
 It can be even more serious in children and fetuses because of their less developed immune systems.

 Scientists are also concerned in the use of hormones in meats and dairy products.
 These antibiotics get into our systems and cause us to become resistant to them.
 Then when we really need an antibiotic for an illness they may not be as effective.